processone/docs.ejabberd.im/content/admin/configuration.md

 <!-- TODO We should probably embed a test Websocket client on the Websocket info get page. -->

-## mod_irc

-This module is an IRC transport that can be used to join channels on IRC servers.

-End user information:

--   A XMPP client with ‘groupchat 1.0’ support or Multi-User Chat support ([`XEP-0045`][72]) is necessary to join IRC channels.

--   An IRC channel can be joined in nearly the same way as joining a XMPP Multi-User Chat room.
-The difference is that the room name will be ‘channel%`irc.example.org`’ in case `irc.example.org` is the IRC server hosting ‘channel’.
-And of course the host should point to the IRC transport instead of the Multi-User Chat service.

--   You can register your nickame by sending ‘IDENTIFY password’ to `nickserver!irc.example.org@irc.jabberserver.org`.

--   Entering your password is possible by sending ‘LOGIN nick password’ to `nickserver!irc.example.org@irc.jabberserver.org`.

--   The IRC transport provides Ad-Hoc Commands ([`XEP-0050`][73]) to join a channel, and to set custom IRC username and encoding.

--   When using a popular XMPP server, it can occur that no connection can be achieved with some IRC servers because they limit the number of connections from one IP.

-Options:

-**`host: HostName`**:   This option defines the Jabber ID of the service.
-If the `host`
-	option is not specified, the Jabber ID will be the hostname of the virtual host with the prefix ‘`irc.`’.
-The keyword “@HOST@” is replaced at start time with the real virtual host name.

-**`db_type: mnesia|sql|riak`**:   Define the type of storage where the module will create the tables and store user information.
-The default is the storage defined by the global option `default_db`, or `mnesia` if omitted.
-If `sql` or `riak` value is defined, make sure you have defined the database, see [database](#database-and-ldap-configuration).

-**`access: AccessName`**:   This option can be used to specify who may use the IRC transport
-	(default value: `all`).

-**`default_encoding: Encoding`**:   Set the default IRC encoding.
-Default value: `iso8859-1`

-Examples:

--   In the first example, the IRC transport is available on (all) your virtual host(s) with the prefix ‘`irc.`’.
-Furthermore, anyone is able to use the transport.
-The default encoding is set to “iso8859-15”.

-		modules:
-		  ...
-		  mod_irc:
-		    access: all
-		    default_encoding: "iso8859-15"
-		  ...

--   In next example the IRC transport is available with JIDs with prefix `irc-t.net`.
-Moreover, the transport is only accessible to two users of `example.org`, and any user of `example.com`:

-		acl:
-		  paying_customers:
-		    user:
-		      - "customer1": "example.org"
-		      - "customer2": "example.org"
-		    server: "example.com"

-		access_rules:
-		  irc_users:
-		    - allow: paying_customers

-		modules:
-		  ...
-		  mod_irc:
-		    access: irc_users
-		    host: "irc.example.net"
-		  ...

 ## mod_last

 ### Description